 Why Does My Squirrel Lick Me?

 According to experts licking is a way that they show affection.
 Think of this behavior similar to how a dog shows affection.
-They will lick your legs, face, hands and etc.
+They will lick your legs, face, hands and etc. Pet squirrels purr as a sign of happiness and content, similar to a cat.

 Squirrels not only lick, but are known to hold onto fingers, ears, and etc.

 So the next time your squirrel gives you a kiss, there’s not reason to get alarmed.
 It’s just their way of saying “I appreciate you.”
+Here’s why squirrels rub their faces on things.

 Are Squirrel Bites Harmful?